 The project is working to enhance collaborative research by supporting the UK climate science community in their work with Chinese research institutes.
-The CSSP China project is part of our Weather and Climate Science for Service Partnership (WCSSP) programme, supported by the UK Government’s Newton Fund.
+The CSSP China project is part of our Weather and Climate Science for Service Partnership (WCSSP) programme.

 Who is involved in the project?